Photo by David Pisnoy / Unsplash

 Andrea Ferrari

-I deal with programming and finance, I lead the research and development of ForecastCycles.
-I strongly believe in seasonal analysis for financial markets
+I deal with Programming and Finance, I lead the R&D of ForecastCycles.
+I strongly believe that Seasonality, COT and Macro and Fundamental analysis are the basis for Trading and Investments.